collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 GitHub Website Landing Page
 Git is installed and used through the command line
-Git Command Line- verifying Git is installed and the version -->
+Git command line- verifying Git is installed and the version -->

 </td></tr>